 The Difference Between Leadership and Management

 While the term ‘leader’ and ‘manager’ tend to be used interchangeably, there are some key differences between each of the roles.
-While those in people-management or supervisory roles may consider themselves a good manager, this does not automatically make them a good leader.
+When it comes to those in people-management or supervisory roles may consider themselves a good manager, this does not automatically mean they have good leadership skills.

 In 1977, Abraham Zaleznik, an organisational psychodynamics scholar stated that the difference between managers and leaders “lies in the conceptions they hold, deep in their psyches, of chaos and order.
 Managers embrace processes, seek stability, and control, and instinctively try to resolve problems quickly—sometimes before they fully understand a problem’s significance.
 Leaders, in contrast, tolerate chaos and lack of structure and are willing to delay closure to understand the issues more fully.”
-This traditional view of leadership supports the idea that businesses need both leaders and managers in order to succeed – leaders’ creativity and imagination complements managers’ emphasis on logic.
+This traditional view of influential leadership supports the idea that businesses need both good leaders and good managers in order to succeed - leaders' creative and imaginative skills compliments manager's emphasis on logic.

 Manager vs leader: who produces better results?

 While businesses do require both leaders and managers, strictly reinforcing rigid structures is becoming less appealing in modern businesses with collaboration and innovation taking precedence.
-With the rapid rate of change in most industries not set to slow down, businesses are seeking adaptable, agile leaders who are able to take risks and inspire others to do the same.
+With the rapid rate of change in most industries not set to slow down, businesses are seeking adaptable, influential leaders who are agile and able to take risks while inspiring others to do the same.

 Leaders tend to be very self-aware, they are constantly working on upskilling and learning through both experiences and those around them.
 Leaders focus on developing a strong personal brand, they are confident in their ability, allowing them to stand out and be heard.
 This allows leaders to be viewed as authentic and transparent.
-Unlike leaders, managers tend to mirror the behaviours of the leaders around them, adapting their leadership style to the situation at hand.
-They are less interested in defining their personal brand, and more focused on sticking to what works.
+Influential leaders focus on developing a strong personal brand, they are confident in their ability, allowing them to stand out and be heard.